nestybox/sysbox/README.md

 *   Enabling a highly capable root user inside the container without compromising host security.

-*   Securing CI/CD pipelines by enabling Docker-in-Docker or Kubernetes-in-Docker without insecure privileged containers.
+*   Securing CI/CD pipelines by enabling Docker-in-Docker (DinD) or Kubernetes-in-Docker (KinD) without insecure privileged containers.

-*   Enabling the use of containers as "VM-like" environments for development, local testing, learning, etc., with strong isolation and the ability to run systemd, Docker, and even kubernetes inside the container.
+*   Enabling the use of containers as "VM-like" environments for development, local testing, learning, etc., with strong isolation and the ability to run systemd, Docker, IDEs, and more inside the container.

 *   Running legacy apps inside containers (instead of less efficient VMs).